-As the majority of the world continues to make its way through some form of lockdown measures, governments and health organisations around the world have continued to iterate the same message: in order to control the spread of the virus, wash your hands, stay two metres apart from those outside your household and isolate if you present symptoms.
+As the majority of the world continues to operate under some form of lockdown measures, governments and health organisations around the world have continued to iterate the same message: in order to control the spread of the virus, wash your hands, stay two metres apart from those outside your household and isolate if you present symptoms.
 The fear of contracting the virus has been widespread; the fear of bringing it into the home and passing it on to loved ones even more so.

-With the possibility floated by scientists that, thanks to its resilience, COVID-19 could live on surfaces for several days, the CDC (made up of the World Health Organisation and various other health authorities) have advised people to regularly disinfect any frequently touched surfaces, such as door bells and handles, light switches and kitchen worktops.
-The urge to deep clean, as The Atlantic reports, has never been so commonplace or prevalent.
-Offices, shops and schools are employing teams to decontaminate buildings, sales of aerosol disinfectants grew in the US by almost 400% in the first week of March and the sudden increased demand for hand sanitiser has led to a worldwide shortage.
+With the possibility that, thanks to its resilience, COVID-19 could live on surfaces up to several days, the CDC (made up of the World Health Organisation and various other health authorities) have advised people to regularly disinfect any frequently touched surfaces, such as door bells and handles, light switches and kitchen worktops.

 The problem with such widespread use of bacteria killing products is that they don’t discriminate between the harmful - such as COVID - and the helpful - all the natural good bacterias our bodies use to build their defence systems.